 While eXist-db starts up, log output appears in the console.
 If you started eXist-db via the system tray launcher (default), the console output is captured and can be viewed by selecting the Show Tool Window menu entry in the system tray popup, then select Show console messages.
 If you launched eXist-db via one of the shell scripts, the output should directly appear in those.

-If eXist-db launched properly, you will find output similar to the following (this example output is taken from macOS):
+If eXist-db launched properly, you will find output similar to the following (this example output is taken from linux):

 When you see the "Server has started" message, and no further errors appear, you know that your eXist-db installation is working normally.